Red Velvet Brownies

 • Preheat the oven to 160°C fan / 180°C conventional.
 Line a 20cm square baking tin with baking paper.

-• In a glass bowl, combine the dark chocolate and butter.
-Microwave for 60-90 seconds until melted.
-Stir to combine and set aside.
+• In a glass bowl or jug, add the dark chocolate and butter.
+Microwave in 30-second blasts, stirring in between, until smooth and melted.
+Set aside to cool.

-• In a separate bowl, whisk the caster sugar and eggs for a couple of minutes until light in colour, thick and foamy.
+• In a separate bowl, whisk the caster sugar and eggs for a couple of minutes until pale in colour, thick and foamy.

-2 Large Eggs, 220 g White caster sugar
+2 medium Eggs, 220 grams White caster sugar

-• Add the vanilla extract, white wine vinegar, melted chocolate and red food colouring.
-Mix everything together until the mixture is smooth and bright red.
-At this stage, you can keep adding food colouring, ½ a teaspoon at a time, until you reach the desired colour.
+• Add the vanilla extract, white wine vinegar, melted chocolate and red food colouring to the whisked eggs.
+Fold everything together until the mixture is smooth and bright red.

-2 tsp Vanilla extract, 1 tsp White wine vinegar, 1-2 tsp Red food colouring (gel or oil-based)
+2 teaspoon Vanilla extract, 1 teaspoon White wine vinegar, 1-2 teaspoons Red food colouring (gel or oil-based)

 • Sift in the flour and cocoa powder, then fold together until the brownie mixture is just combined.

-• Spoon into the prepared baking tin and spread out evenly.
-Bake for 22-25 minutes until the brownies are set on top, showing cracks around the outside edge, and have a slight wobble in the centre.
+• Spoon into the baking tin and spread out evenly.
+Bake for 22-25 minutes until the brownies are set on top, small cracks appear on the outer edges, and the middle has a slight wobble to it.

 To make the cream cheese icing: